On finiteness theorems for automorphic forms: Introduction

-The following theorem seems to be well-known for some cases for experts after Cartan Seminaires. \begin{thm} Assume (\ref{G3}) for $G$ and an arithmetic subgroup $\G$ of $G(\Q)^+$.
-For any algebraic representation $\rho$ of $K_\C$ and any positive algebraic character of $K_\C$ which is of rational type, the graded vector spaces $M_{\rho,\lambda,\ast}(\G)$ and $S_{\rho,\lambda,\ast}(\G)$ are finitely generated over the graded ring $M_{\lambda,\ast}(\G)$. \end{thm} Note that $\G$ in the claim is not needed to be congruent.
+The following theorem seems to be well-known for some cases for experts (and even to some non-experts) after Cartan Seminaires (however, this is not a paper directed to experts on Shimura varieties but to the community working on classical modualr forms and even over $\C$, most people do not know a reference in the vector-valued case with my experience from discussions at conferences). \begin{thm} Assume (\ref{G3}) for $G$ and an arithmetic subgroup $\G$ of $G(\Q)^+$.
+For any algebraic representation $\rho$ of $K_\C$ and any positive algebraic character of $K_\C$ which is of rational type, the graded vector spaces $M_{\rho,\lambda,\ast}(\G)$ and $S_{\rho,\lambda,\ast}(\G)$ are finitely generated over the graded ring $M_{\lambda,\ast}(\G)$. \end{thm} Note that $\G$ in the claim needs not to be congruent.
 A key is to realize automorphic forms and cusp forms as global sections of coherent sheaves on the minimal compactification of $X_\G$.
 However the minimal compactification is highly singular in general and therefore it seems difficult to directly construct desired coherent sheaves.
 As usual, we first consider automorphic vector bundles on $X_\G$ and then extend them to a suitably chosen toroidal compactification of $X_\G$.
 Among them, we lose the ampleness of a natural automorphic line bundle $\omega$ on any toroidal compactification in most cases.
 However we can push forward the extended automorphic vector bundles in question to the minimal compactification preserving the coherence and descend $\omega$ to an ample line bundle.
 In proving these things, we often use the results from reflexive sheaves, Serre's extension theorem (for the classical case), and later its variant over integral bases due to Kai-Wen Lan.
 Then the claim follows from a standard argument for coherent sheaves on projective schemes.
-Though the claim of Theorem \ref{cla} seems to be a folklore except for some cases or even a standard text book result, it has been missing, such a finiteness might not have been clearly documented after Cartan Seminaires.
+Though the claim of Theorem \ref{cla} seems to be a folklore except for some cases or even a standard result in textbooks, it has been missing, such a finiteness might not have been clearly documented after Cartan Seminaires.
 Some important language is maintained during the last decade by Kai-Wen Lan and his collaborators though the classical modular forms on Shimura varieties have been understood very well in terms of various methods including keywords as $(\frak g,K)$-cohomology, mixed Hodge theory and so on.